qmlbook/qmlbook/en/ch02/index.rst

 .. note::

     This was an overview of the different kind of classical application you could develop with Qt 5.
 The desktop is moving and soon the mobile devices will be our desktop of tomorrow.
 Mobile devices have a different user interface design.
-They are much more simplistic then desktop applications.
+They are much more simplistic than desktop applications.
 They do one thing and this simple and focused.
 Animations is an important part.
 A user interface needs to feel alive and fluent.
 The traditional Qt technologies are not well suited for this market.

     Coming next: Qt Quick for the rescue.